aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 * Conversion of MHTML document into the same formats that are supported for HTML
 * Conversion of ePub document into the same formats that are supported for HTML
 * Conversion of HTML document from Web by its URL to MHTML document format
-* Conversion (import) of Markdown file to HTML page
+* Conversion of Markdown file to HTML page

 * Downloading of HTML page from Web by its URL with its linked resources as single ZIP archive
 * Extraction of HTML fragments using XPath queries
 * Extraction of HTML fragments using CSS selectors